Host Your Event at the A.D. White House

 - Musical performances allowed.
 Dance parties not allowed.

-- Rug and piano cannot be moved.
-Antique furniture around perimeter of room should not be rearranged.
+- Rug and Antique furniture around perimeter of room should not be moved or rearranged.

 Rooms 109 & 110 (generally used for seminars or seating for meals):